-I.S.S....
+I.S.S.....
 In school suspension The students will spend their entire day in a secluded environment doing school related work.

 O.S.S.
-Out of School Suspension Students will not be allowed on school grounds and will not receive credit for their school work.
+Out of School Suspension Students will not be allowed on school grounds during the suspension.

 Similar Incidents...Students that continue to commit the same type of offenses will receive more consequences for these actions.
 This will hopefully discourage this type of continual behavior.